Our Investing Thesis

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

 Luka is still one of the top darlings of ultra-modern NBA card collectors, and will always have a size-able market.
 Many think he's a sure fire top five point guard of all time, even this early on in his career.

 The more I watch him, the more I see someone destined to win multiple Western Conference Championships in his career, making multiple NBA Finals Appearances.
-To win the big one, he'll need some luck, and likely a better supporting cast, but if anyone can get it done, it's this guy.

 I don't see much risk at all in Luka.
 Now that he's led the Mavs to a Western Conference Finals with zero supporting cast, there's no doubt in my mind he'll eventually win multiple NBA Titles.
 If one doesn't happen this year, it will in the near future.